What they don't tell you about living on the road

 This is far from the truth.
 We have probably 30-40% of our cabinets still empty, and we can’t even think of what else we could possibly store!

-We’re still getting rid of some of our stuff and downsizing, because we feel that we don’t even need all that we have now!
+We still need to work on getting rid of some of our stuff and downsizing, because we feel that we don’t even need all that we have now!

 Trust me, you really don’t need that much stuff.